 Settled Status

-Settled Status allows the holder to remain in the UK indefinitely and is normally granted to those who have been resident in the UK for 5 years continuously.
+Settled Status allows the holder to remain in the UK indefinitely and is normally granted to those who have been resident in the UK for five years continuously.

-Settled status is indefinite and can only normally be lost if you spend 5 years continuously outside of the UK without returning or in certain other restricted circumstances such as criminality.
+Settled status is indefinite and can normally only be lost if you spend five years continuously outside of the UK without returning (or four years for Swiss citizens with Settled Status) or in certain other restricted circumstances such as criminality.

 Pre-Settled Status